-A metropolitan area with regional and national influence
+A metropolitan area rooted in its regional and national surroundings

 Ideally located at the heart of many major transport routes, the city is open to the world around it.
 It is easily accessible and attractive, with a motorway and an international airport, as well as the recently opened second part of the high-speed rail line between Paris and Bordeaux, which places Tours at the centre of the Atlantic network.